letiziagirardi/web-services-testing-tutorial/README.md

 **EXERCISE 7:** Delete order
 Looking at [Book APIs documentation](https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md), get the book information as follow:
-- Retrieve the id of the book "Just as I Am"
+- Retrieve and save in the current environment the id of the first fiction book of the book list
 - Order the book based on the saved variable id

 ---